Organisation

 Rogério Colaço

-The General Council approves the annual technical and financial reports of Inesc-ID, as well as the annual plan and budget.
-It is constituted by three representatives of Instituto Superior Técnico, two of INESC, and by the chairman of the Scientific Council of INESC-ID.
+The General Council (GC) is the supervisory body that includes representatives of the INESC-ID associates, Instituto Superior Técnico and INESC.
+The GC approves the annual technical and financial reports, as well as the annual plan and budget.
+It is composed of INESC-ID shareholders, with representatives from Instituto Superior Técnico, and from INESC, and the president of INESC-ID’s Scientific Council.

 José Borbinha (Societal Digital Transformation)